Alfred C. Finn: Public service and civic buildings

 Finn served as the first Architectural Supervisor for the then recently formed Federal Housing Administration in 1934.
 He took on this position while Jesse H. Jones was chairing the Reconstruction Finance Corporation during the Franklin D. Roosevelt Administration.
 During the 1930s, Finn also designed buildings on behalf of the Public Works Administration.
 These included Jefferson Davis Hospital and the Sam Houston Coliseum in Houston, the U.S. Post Office in Galveston, and the San Jacinto Monument in Baytown, Texas.
 While no longer reporting directly to the federal government, Finn did contract architecture work for the United States War Department and the Defense Homes Corporation during World War II.
 His office built the China Springs Air Force Base near Waco, Texas, temporary buildings for Texas A&M, and defense housing in Freeport, Texas.
 After the war, Finn won a contract to build the United States Naval Hospital at Houston.
 He designed the Ezekiel W. Cullen Building on the University of Houston campus, an elongated Art Deco building completed in 1950.

 Personal life

 Finn fathered two sons after marrying Mary Elizabeth Riley in 1909.
 In addition to membership at St. Paul's Methodist Church, he joined the Arabia Temple Shrine, the local Gray's Lodge York and Scottish Rite Freemason's chapter, the Houston Club, and the Rotary Club.

 Death and legacy

-Finn died on June 26, 1964, and is interred at Forest Park Cemetery in Houston.
+Finn died in Houston, on June 26, 1964, aged 80 and is interred at Forest Park Cemetery in Houston.
 The Houston Metropolitan Research Center is the repository for the Alfred C. Finn Papers.

 The JPMorgan Chase building in downtown Houston underwent a major conversion of its lobby and mezzanine into a 20,000 square-foot dining hall.
-The new facility is called "Finn Hall," in honor of Finn, the building's architect.
+The new facility is called "Finn Hall", in honor of Finn, the building's architect.